gkiely/starter/readme.md

 HTML
 ---
-* /pages get copied across, partials do not (they are only for including with gulp-file-include).
+* /pages get copied across, partials do not (should be included using gulp-file-include).

 JS
 ---